-Dual Degree Integrative Courses

-INTG 5010 The Life of the Leader: Making an Impact

-INTG 5020 Leading the Transformational Organization: Generating
+Dual Degree Integrative Courses 4 credit hours INTG 5010 The Life of the Leader: Making an Impact INTG 5020 Leading the Transformational Organization: Generating Mission Movements

-Mission Movements

 Students are required to take 30 credit hours of Seminary course work in residence at the main campus.
 Students are recommended for graduation when all requirements are fulfilled for the degree.